Enable me to live

 When life gets full and overbooked for me, friendships move to the edge of the radar screen as I focus on managing the work, the tasks, and my first relationships: marriage and our family.
 I’ve learned that though I love many people I can’t juggle many relationships at once.

 Belonging to one another is a gift of God for it is in relationship, friendship, community, and family that we see more of who God is, an intensely relational being.

 Where are you on the friendship scale?
 Are you on the too many friends extreme or on the too alone and isolated extreme?

-This prayer by Susanna Wesley, pastor’s wife and mother to … wait … for … it …19 children … amazing woman … reminds us no matter where we are on the friendship spectrum, Jesus is our source, our model, our teacher in friendship for He is our Friend.
+The above prayer by Susanna Wesley, pastor’s wife and mother to … wait for it … 19 children … amazing woman … reminds us no matter where we are on the friendship spectrum, Jesus is our source, our model, our teacher in friendship for He is our Friend.

 Deep friendships aren’t always possible.
 I have experienced multiple friendless seasons in life, though I was always surrounded by people, acquaintances, women I considered friends.
 There were years when the daily work of caring for little ones left me with barely enough energy to keep my eyes open in the five minutes that I had to sit down.

 There were years, too, when the trials of teens and a rebellious child took every ounce of relational energy, when the hurt felt so deep and personal and exhausting, I had nothing left for any other relationship outside my marriage and even that relationship suffered.